tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_response_and_schema.md

 ## Example of a response example and response schema

 The following is a sample response from the SendGrid API.
-Their documentation provides a tabbed display with an example on one tab:
+Their documentation provides a tabbed display with an **Example** on one tab:

 <a class="noExtIcon" href="https://sendgrid.com/docs/API_Reference/api_v3.html"><img src="images/sendgridresponseexample1.png" /></a>

-And a definition of the response schema on another tab:
+And the response **Schema** on another tab:

 <a class="noExtIcon" href="https://sendgrid.com/docs/API_Reference/api_v3.html"><img src="images/sendgridresponseexample2.png" /></a>

-The definition of the response is called the [schema or the model](http://json-schema.org/).
+The definition of the response is called the schema or the model (the terms are used synonymously), and aligns with the [JSON schema language and descriptions](http://json-schema.org/).
 What works particularly well with the SendGrid example is the use of expand/collapse tags to mirror the same structure as the example, with objects at different levels.

-Swagger UI also provides both an example value and a schema or model.
+Swagger UI also provides both an Example Value and a Schema or Model.
 For example, in the sample Sunset and sunrise times API doc that I created for the [SwaggerUI activity](/learnapidoc/assets/files/swagger-sunrise-sunset/index.html#/default/getSunriseSunset), you can see a distinction between the response example and the response schema.
 Here's the example value:

 <a class="noExtIcon" href="/learnapidoc/assets/files/swagger-sunrise-sunset/index.html#/default/getSunriseSunset"><img src="images/sunriseexample.png" alt="Sunrise example value" /></a>

 The response example should correspond with the request example.
-However, just as the request example might only include a subset of all possible parameters, the response might also be a subset of all possible returned information.
+Just as the request example might only include a subset of all possible parameters, the response example might also be a subset of all possible returned information.

-However, the response schema's documentations comprehensive of all possible properties returned in the response.
+However, the response schema's documentation is comprehensive of all possible properties returned in the response.
 This is why you need both a response example and a response schema/model.
-Here's the response model for the Sunrise and sunset API:
+Here's the response schema/model for the Sunrise and sunset API:

 <a class="noExtIcon" href="/learnapidoc/assets/files/swagger-sunrise-sunset/index.html#/default/getSunriseSunset"><img src="images/sunrisemodelexample.png" alt="Sunrise model" /></a>